Edit

 Usually, scripts will implement Handlers that allow the script to respond to certain user actions (like opening a window for a record, clicking a custom toolbar icon, or tabbing out of a particular field).
 The Load handler can be considered the main entry point of a script in that Load is called when you activate the script or the script is auto-activated when you log in to the document.

-If you want a script to just do one thing, the Load handler is the place to do that thing.
+If you want a script to just do one thing immediately, the Load handler is the place to do that thing.
 Having activated the script and had the Load handler execute, keep in mind that the script stays loaded, and the Load handler will execute the next time you (or anyone else) logs into the document.
 If you don't want this, you should deactivate the script.